a hereditary condition caused by an overactive sympathetic nervous

 His Micro ETS procedure is the least invasive,

-of an inch under each arm.
+1/12 of an inch in the axilla under the arm.
 Using microscopic instruments, Dr.

-Nielson is able to navigate around the lung (which is not
+Nielson is able to navigate behind the lung (which

 to ask when considering ETS surgery